Big and Tall Fit Guide

 Pockets might seem like a minor detail, but we’ve all experienced the frustration of pockets that are too shallow to securely hold a phone or wallet.
 When shopping, look for shorts with deep, functional pockets.
 Cargo shorts are a great example of utility, often featuring six or more pockets to hold everything you need.
 But even on a simpler pair of chino or athletic shorts, the pockets should be generous enough to be useful.
 Well-designed pockets lie flat when empty and are strong enough to carry your essentials without tearing or creating an awkward bulge.

-Find Your Ideal Shorts Length
+How to Find Your Perfect Shorts Length

 The length of your shorts has a big impact on both comfort and style.
 The general guideline for shorts length is that they should end about one to three inches above your knee.
 If they’re too long, they can visually shorten your legs and bunch up behind your knees when you sit down.
 If they’re too short, you might feel uncomfortably exposed.
 The inseam—the measurement from the crotch to the hem—is what determines the length.
 Check the size chart for this number and measure it against a pair you already own to find your perfect spot.